Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

-In this part, we assess the performance of our proposed scheme under the receiver IQ imbalance condition.
+In this part, we assess the performance of C-R AEQ under the receiver IQ imbalance condition.
 The Rx amplitude imbalance varies from -0.35 to 0.35.
 The RX phase imbalance varies from -10 degrees to 10 degrees.
 The RX skew and RX Y pol skew vary from -6 ps to 6 ps.Fig.\ref{Fig.13}(a) and Fig.\ref{Fig.13}(b) display the Q-factor performance with RX skew, Y pol skew, RX phase, and amplitude imbalance.
 From Fig.\ref{Fig.13}(a) and Fig.\ref{Fig.13}(b), the maximum Q-factor is greater than 9.65 dB, and the minimum Q-factor is greater than 9.25 dB.
-Therefore, due to the GSOP and RX skew monitor, the Q-factor is unaffected by the RX IQ imbalance.
+Therefore, due to the GSOP and GSMA, the Q-factor is unaffected by the RX IQ imbalance.